 any combination of the above.

-As an example, the deployment of terrestrial SDR networks for the provision of terrestrial subscription radio services would both potentially enable such combinations (e.g. with free-to-air T-DAB or enhanced radio services or with other multimedia services), while also inherently offering the possibility to extend their coverage on a national basis at any time through a satellite component (see iv. below).
+As an example, the deployment of terrestrial SDR networks for the provision of terrestrial subscription radio services would both potentially enable such combinations (e.g. with free-to-air T-DAB or enhanced radio services or with other multimedia services), while also inherently offering the possibility to extend their coverage on a national basis at any time through a satellite component.

 In this regard, it should be noted that while two S-DAB satellites are today in operation in this frequency band – with one covering part of Europe – the L band is currently the only frequency band allocated on a global basis for the provision of S-DAB services, and that a number of CEPT countries have filed with the ITU for the deployment of L-band satellites, foreseeing the provision of S-DAB services with European coverage.